CODA 3 data format

 It looks like this job is mostly done.
 The version of CODA is automatically detected.
 For the old version 2.* the decoding is identical.
 It was compared to the results of the Master Branch, and I did the usual "all histograms identical" test on some data.
 For the new version 3.* I took some data with different block levels and different modes for the FADC, and unfortunately I hit a snag that the following condition is never met: (data_type_def==1 && data_type_def==0), hence I don't find block headers, slot numbers or how many events in a block.
 I do see event headers, though.
 Basically, I am lost and will need to ask the DAQ group for some advice.

-#5 Updated by Robert Michaels about 2 years ago
+#5 Updated by Robert Michaels over 3 years ago

 - % Done changed from 60 to 100

 - Estimated time changed from 40.00 to 50.00

 I fixed the aforementioned problems -- it was a DAQ problem.
 But it was a good thing because now I have some redundant checks.
 The number of blocks is recorded in each module in their bank header (which was being erroneously discarded by the DAQ due to a configuration problem), but also in the trigger bank info that comes with CODA3.
 These are cross-checked now.
 All checks finished and ready for a pull request.